Kelvin Leerdam

-Kelvin Leerdam ([ˈkɛlvɪn leːrˈdɑm]; born 24 June 1990) is a Surinamese professional footballer who plays as a right-back for LA Galaxy and the Suriname national team.
+Kelvin Leerdam ([ˈkɛlvɪn leːrˈdɑm]; born 24 June 1990) is a Surinamese professional footballer who last played as a right-back for Heracles Almelo and featured regularly for the Suriname national team.

 Club career

 Early career

 Leerdam was born in Paramaribo, the capital and largest city of Suriname.
 Leerdam has a close relationship with his mother and has one younger sister.

 Leerdam started his career at local Utrecht club USV Elinkwijk.
-Feyenoord followed the midfielder for many years and eventually joined the Feyenoord youth academy in the season 2005–06.
+Feyenoord followed the midfielder for many years and Leerdam eventually joined the Feyenoord youth academy in the season 2005–06.

 Coming from an amateur side, Leerdam had a difficult start in the Feyenoord youth.
 The first two seasons he was mainly used as a substitute.
 Leerdam joined a successful generation in Feyenoord U17, where he had to compete with players like Leroy Fer, Georginio Wijnaldum and Kevin Wattamaleo for a place on the midfield.
 After two years, when other players took their chance on a higher level, Leerdam became a regular starter in the U19 team.
 Thanks to his hard work and dedication, Leerdam eventually made it to Feyenoord's first team squad as well.
 In January 2007, Leerdam was invited to the first team's training camp in Belek, Turkey, by Feyenoord manager Erwin Koeman.
 On 6 June 2008, Leerdam signed his first professional contract until 2011.